eSignus/support/_docs/scanning.md

 tags: [settings]
 ---

 The process is simple for the user but complex internally.
-We will describe what hAppens from both sides.
+We will describe what happens from both sides.

 ## User experience